 The limited availability of spots in the GEO, along with the relatively small number of countries able to launch satellites, has the potential to further divide countries.
 By the time most countries will be able to launch satellites, there will likely not be any room left.
 Although there are only around 400 satellites currently in geostationary orbit, there are already more filings for ITU applications than there are spots available.4 Only a select few countries will be able to take advantage of the GEO, leaving others to depend on these countries for communication, scientific research, and surveillance.
 Furthermore, this could limit the interactions of less developed countries to those interactions dictated by the countries with geostationary satellites.
 In particular, developed countries can greatly influence the information that citizens in other countries can receive via satellite.

 But even within the technologically-advanced countries, competition for orbital slots may be heating up.
 In early 2014, the U.S. unveiled its Geosynchronous Space Situational Awareness Program (GSSAP), which aims to create maneuverable satellites that monitor and protect the precious GEO belt.8 This reveal came only months after China was seen practicing its anti-satellite missile capabilities.
 9 In Russia, $300 million is being spent to construct a craft that would act as a “space broom” to push satellites out of geostationary orbit.
-The U.S. has a similar program, named the Phoenix project under DARPA, developing a robotic device that can help maintain satellites and possibly dismantle others without causing excess space debris.
+The U.S. has a similar program under DARPA, named the Phoenix project ,.
+The aim of this project is to develop a robotic device that can help maintain satellites and possibly dismantle others without causing excess space debris.

 Although this might simply be countries attempting to flex their military muscles, these technologies represent a newfound ability for countries to organize resources in the GEO to fit their own agenda.
 Years ago, the countries that were able to get satellites into orbit were the ones that could reap the benefits.
 Now, it seems that we may be entering an age where a country’s ability to make room for itself, possibly by force, will determine if it can make use of precious interactions created by these limited resources.